 So should Toro Energy (ASX:TOE) shareholders be worried about its cash burn?
-In this report, we will consider the company's annual negative free cash flow, henceforth referring to it as the 'cash burn'.
-We'll start by comparing its cash burn with its cash reserves in order to calculate its cash runway.
+In this article, we define cash burn as its annual (negative) free cash flow, which is the amount of money a company spends each year to fund its growth.
+First, we'll determine its cash runway by comparing its cash burn with its cash reserves.

-A cash runway is defined as the length of time it would take a company to run out of money if it kept spending at its current rate of cash burn.
-In December 2021, Toro Energy had AU$8.2m in cash, and was debt-free.
+You can calculate a company's cash runway by dividing the amount of cash it has by the rate at which it is spending that cash.
+When Toro Energy last reported its balance sheet in December 2021, it had zero debt and cash worth AU$8.2m.
 In the last year, its cash burn was AU$5.1m.
 Therefore, from December 2021 it had roughly 19 months of cash runway.
 That's not too bad, but it's fair to say the end of the cash runway is in sight, unless cash burn reduces drastically.
-Depicted below, you can see how its cash holdings have changed over time.
+The image below shows how its cash balance has been changing over the last few years.

 How Is Toro Energy's Cash Burn Changing Over Time?

 Toro Energy didn't record any revenue over the last year, indicating that it's an early stage company still developing its business.
 So while we can't look to sales to understand growth, we can look at how the cash burn is changing to understand how expenditure is trending over time.
 With the cash burn rate up 11% in the last year, it seems that the company is ratcheting up investment in the business over time.
-That's not necessarily a bad thing, but investors should be mindful of the fact that will shorten the cash runway.
-Admittedly, we're a bit cautious of Toro Energy due to its lack of significant operating revenues.
-We prefer most of the stocks on this list of stocks that analysts expect to grow.
+However, the company's true cash runway will therefore be shorter than suggested above, if spending continues to increase.
+Toro Energy makes us a little nervous due to its lack of substantial operating revenue.
+So we'd generally prefer stocks from this list of stocks that have analysts forecasting growth.

 Since it has a market capitalisation of AU$82m, Toro Energy's AU$5.1m in cash burn equates to about 6.2% of its market value.
 That's a low proportion, so we figure the company would be able to raise more cash to fund growth, with a little dilution, or even to simply borrow some money.